PedroRA-dev/Project_restaurant/README.md

 - [X] Create a logo for the page and insert it in the navbar.
 - [X] Create the main style of the page designing and documenting the choosen style.
 - [ ] Arrange the main nav menu and footer shared in all the pages of the website considering the style.
-- [ ] Implement docker-compose.yaml and Dockerfile for the deploying of the app
+- [X] Implement docker-compose.yaml and Dockerfile for the deploying of the app
+- [ ] Fix docker compose vite hot reload